gbgabiola/notes/quotes.md

 > "If you want your life to be a magnificent story, then begin by realising that you are the author." - Mark Houlahan

-> "You are the one that possesses the keys to your being.
-You carry the passport to your own happiness." - Diane von Furstenberg

 > "Decide that you want it more than you are afraid of it." - Unknown

-> "The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry." - Henry Petroski

 > "I hated every minute of training, but I said, "Don't quit.
 Suffer now and live the rest of your life as a champion." - Muhammad Ali